nodejs/node/CONTRIBUTING.md

 Be aware that *how* you communicate requests and reviews in your feedback can have a significant impact on the success of the Pull Request.
-Yes, we may land a particular change that makes Node.js better, but the individual might just not want to have anything to do with Node.js every again.
+Yes, we may land a particular change that makes Node.js better, but the individual might just not want to have anything to do with Node.js ever again.
 The goal is not just having good code.

 #### Respect the minimum wait time for comments